Is Therapy Right For Me?

 Do You Take Insurance?

 Our providers are “self-pay” and do not currently accept insurance.
-We will all give you forms to file “out of network”.
-Call your insurance to see what your “outpatient mental health (or behavioral health) benefits” are.
+Some therapists can provide a “superbill” to file an “Out of Network” claim with your insurance provider.
+Please check with your individual therapist to see if they can provide a “superbill”.
+It is also helpful to call your insurance to see what your “outpatient mental health (or behavioral health) benefits” are.
 Often they will reimburse you a percentage of the fee.
-You pay to clinician’s out-of-pocket fee, they’ll give you a form to self-file and Insurance will reimburse you pursuant to your policy.
+You pay to clinician’s out-of-pocket fee at the time of service and file with your Insurance for any reimbursement pursuant to your policy.

 How Much Do You Charge?